Sfougato

-Sfougato is a traditional savoury Greek quiche-without-the-pastry thing.
+Sfougato is a traditional savoury Greek baked omelette, like a tortilla or crustless quiche.
 This courgette and spearmint version is typically Santorini whose flavours took me straight back to that stunning island in the Agean.

 Ingredients